-Jenece is a composer, singer, harpist, Reiki Master Teacher, Vocal Yogi, Earth-Sound Researcher, and teacher of composition, voice, Vocal Yoga, and piano.
+Jenece is a composer, singer, harpist, Reiki Master Teacher, Vocal Yogi, Earth-Sound Researcher, professional music copyist, and teacher of composition, voice, Vocal Yoga, and piano.

 An accomplished performer, Jenece is experienced in classical, jazz, experimental/improvisatory, and contemporary art music performance.
-She has performed as a vocalist with Tony Arnold for the International Contemporary Ensemble solo recital series ICETank in New York, the Cleveland Orchestra Chorus, Buffalo Master Chorale, The Westminster Schola, Harmonia Chamber Singers, Blossom Festival Chorus, Babel experimental vocal ensemble, Joan Szymko's Viriditas women’s chorus, the Open Music Ensemble, the Reactionary Ensemble, the Buffalo Improvisers Orchestra and Lawrence “Butch” Morris, Beyond/In Western New York International Arts Exposition, Abraxas New Music Ensemble, Maelstrom Percussion Ensemble, Surround: Audio/Visual multimedia performances, Portland Trinity Episcopal Cathedral choir, First Fridays at the Albright Knox Art Gallery, Alison Knowles, Hallwalls Contemporary Arts Center, Buffalo Infringement Festival, as staff singer at Hudson United Methodist Church and St. John’s Grace Episcopal Church and Westminster Presbyterian Church, with Macushla & Friends in the Edinburgh Festival Fringe, and in Celtic Kirtan events in New York and North Carolina.
+Some highlights of vocal performances include: ICETank in New York City, Cleveland Orchestra Chorus, Westminster Church Choir and Schola, Harmonia Chamber Singers, Blossom Festival Chorus, Babel experimental vocal ensemble, Viriditas women’s chorus, Buffalo Improvisers Orchestra and Lawrence “Butch” Morris, Beyond/In Western New York International Arts Exposition, Abraxas New Music Ensemble, Maelstrom Percussion Ensemble, Surround: Audio/Visual multimedia performances, Albright Knox Art Gallery, Hallwalls Contemporary Arts Center, Buffalo Infringement Festival, and in the Edinburgh Festival Fringe (Scotland).